 There are many more affordable options when it comes to on-site marketing and brand awareness such as printed silt fencing.
 Silt fencing is used as a form of sediment control that is extremely popular on house and civil sites due to its quick installation and affordability.

 In NSW, it’s the law to have sediment control on all construction sites as it’s against the law to pollute.
 The councils and the EPA are currently going through an initiative where they’re trying to make the Parramatta River swimmable by 2025.
 This means that they’re cracking down on construction sites, big or small- to make sure they have the proper sediment control and aren’t polluting the waterways.
 Fines can range from $8,000-15,000 for a single house site, so it’s definitely worth it to install proper sediment control.

 If you would like to read more about sediment control and why you need it, you can click here and if you would like to learn more about the current erosion and sediment control blitz going on in NSW, feel free to click the link here.

-At Greenaway, we take something that a lot of companies are already having to use (silt fencing) and turning it into a marketing platform that has been proven to increases brand awareness and name exposure by over 700%.
-As mentioned, silt fencing is a popular form of sediment control due to it’s affordability and adding your companies logo and contact information to your silt fencing is a lot cheaper than most forms of marketing.
-Lastly, once again, printed silt fencing putting the face to name with individuals being able to see your work site and then associating it with your companies name.
+At Greenaway, we take something that a lot of companies are already having to use (silt fencing) and turning it into a marketing platform that has been proven to increase brand awareness and name exposure by over 700%.
+As mentioned, silt fencing is a popular form of sediment control due to its affordability and adding your companies logo and contact information to your silt fencing is a lot cheaper than most forms of marketing.
+Lastly, once again, printed silt fencing putting the face to a name with individuals being able to see your worksite and then associating it with your company’s name.

-Regardless of what you choose to do in terms of on-site marketing, the important thing is that your utilising all your marketing opportunities that you have to reach your target audience.
+Regardless of what you choose to do in terms of on-site marketing, the important thing is that you’re utilising all the marketing opportunities that you have, to reach your target audience.
 If you have any questions regarding on-site marketing, sediment control or printed silt fencing, feel free to email us for more information.